Photogenic Giants: Encountering Humpback Whales in French Polynesia and Pacific

 A far-reaching pectoral fin appears on either side.
-And then something extraordinary happens— a small calf appears from underneath.
+Then something extraordinary happens— a small calf appears from underneath.
 Distinguished by a lighter shade of gray, he has as much character as a toddler who has recently found his feet.
 Escaping from the protection of his mother, he makes a swooping dash, headfirst, for the surface.
 There’s a sense of pure, unadulterated freedom glinting in his dark eyes.

 The mother quickens her ascension, keeping up with her excited young, and the pair appear above the water with their leathery backs glinting in the sun.
 Two dorsal fins, side-by-side, shape the horizon.
 Two puffs of water droplets expel high into the atmosphere to form a glistening mist, and a faint rainbow hangs in the air.

-The Journey to the South Pacific
+The journey to the French Polynesia and Pacific

 “These impressive humpback whale migrations are integral to the survival of the species,” explains whale expert and photographer Victoria Walker.
 “Pregnant females give birth in warmer waters because the calves would not survive the harsh winter months of the polar regions.
 Initially, they do not have an insulating blubber layer, so they are vulnerable.”

 The area around French Polynesia and the Tongan archipelago is a popular breeding ground for whales heading north from Antarctica.
-The islands of Hawaii, however, serve as a haven for females and calves heading south from the cold Arctic seas.
+The islands of Hawaii also serve as a haven for females and calves heading south from the cold Arctic seas.

 During this period, the calf builds up its strength as the mother prepares her offspring for the long but unavoidable journey south that will occur later in the year.
 By then, the young humpback will be old enough to feed itself and can thrive on a krill-dominated diet once it reaches Antarctic waters.

 Meanwhile, it’s not just the females making the most of the warm environment of the tropics.
 The males continue to display “courtship rituals” to attract mates and establish dominance over the competition.
 It’s not unusual to see males escorting females as they travel with their calves.

 When traveling within the breeding season of July to October, there’s a reasonable chance to witness these humpback behaviors around French Polynesia, the Cook Islands and Tonga.

 “The important thing is to practice before the trip,” she adds.
 “The last thing you want is to be fiddling with dials instead of enjoying the encounter.”
 In the water, the shutter speed should be set to 400, with an aperture of F8 to get the whale in focus.
 For camera novices, Go Pros are the most manageable devices to use.
 Walker recommends the “handle-bar” system for smooth footage.

 Of course, the behavior everyone wants to witness is a humpback breach – and, luckily, the chances are high here.
 While the exact reason behind breaching is not known, it’s likely a means of communication, navigation, and also a way to remove unwanted parasites.

-Whale Watching with Care
+Whale watching with care

-With an increasing number of people discovering Tonga, in particular, as a whale-watching haven, it is more important than ever to consider with whom we undertake these experiences.
-Throughout the South Pacific, expert guides and operators run whale watching adventures, with some offering opportunities to snorkel with them in the water.
+With an increasing number of people seeking whale-watching havens, it is more important than ever to consider with whom we undertake these experiences.
+Throughout the French Polynesia and Pacific, expert guides and operators run whale watching adventures, with some offering opportunities to snorkel with them in the water.

-Emma Johnson, a Humpback Whale expert and Silversea expedition team member, explains, “To see these creatures in their natural habitat is a privilege.
+Emma Johnson, a humpback whale expert and Silversea expedition team member, explains, “To see these creatures in their natural habitat is a privilege.
 We must always remember this is their home.”